The Shield's Quiet Decisiveness at Poitiers

 The English army's initial position—astride a hill with marshy ground in front—lent itself to a defensive shield wall.
 Knights and men-at-arms dismounted and formed a line, their shields overlapping to create a continuous barrier.
 This formation was reminiscent of ancient Greek phalanxes or Roman testudos, adapted to medieval weapons.
 The shield wall protected against cavalry charges (horses refuse to crash into solid objects) and arrow volleys.
 Archers positioned behind the wall could shoot over the heads of the front rank or through gaps.

 Historical reconstructions suggest that at Poitiers, the English shield wall was not static.
 When French knights dismounted and advanced on foot, the English would push forward, shields held high, using the wall to press the enemy.
 This aggressive shield work unsettled the French, who were accustomed to decisive cavalry charges, not grinding infantry contests.
+The shield wall, therefore, was both a defensive and offensive tool, capable of shifting the momentum of the battle.

 Shields as Offensive Weapons